Daler Mehndi: Family life

 Mehndi is the brother of singers Mika Singh and Shamsher Singh.
 Mehndi is married to Taranpreet Kaur.
 He has four children – Gurdeep Mehndi, Ajit Kaur Mehndi, Prabhjot Kaur Mehndi, and Rabaab Kaur Mehndi.
 His daughter Ajit Kaur Mehndi is married to Navraj Hans, son of Punjabi singer Hans Raj Hans.
-Gurdeep Mehndi got engaged to his fellow actress from Delhi 1984, Jessica Singh in 2014.
+Gurdeep Mehndi married NRI model, Jessica Singh in 2016.

+In 2018, Mehndi was convicted of human trafficking and was sentenced to two years in prison.
+After serving around two months, his sentence was suspended and he was released.

 Philanthropy

 Daler Mehndi Green Drive

 In 1998, Mehndi launched the "Daler Mehndi Green Drive", inducted in the Special Task Force of the Delhi Government.
 The drive has planted over 1.2 million saplings in and around Delhi.

 Charitable causes

 Mehndi has performed for charity for Imran Khan's Shaukat Khanum Memorial Trust in Pakistan and helped raise $5 million.
 Mehndi supports charitable causes such as cancer, thalassemia, and AIDS, and has helped to bring up the homeless children of Kenya as well as famine-stricken families in Kalahandi in Orissa, India.
 He financially supported the families of Kargil martyrs by donating to the Indian government's Kargil Victims' Relief Fund.
 Mehndi was one of the first celebrities to go and visit the soldiers at Kargil.
-Mehndi has constructed earthquake resistant houses for the Gujarat earthquake victims; he donated money and performed to raise money for Gujarat cyclone and quake victims, and for police welfare funds.
-He has donated ₹10 million in Vadodra for the victims of the cyclone in the government aid fund.
+Mehndi has constructed earthquake-resistant houses for the Gujarat earthquake victims; he donated money and performed to raise money for Gujarat cyclone and quake victims, and for police welfare funds.
+He has donated ₹10 million in Vadodara for the victims of the cyclone in the government aid fund.
 He took upon himself the reconstruction of a block devastated in the Gujarat quake in Doodhiya village.

 Mehndi has set up a Daler Mehndi Food for Life Society in Chander Vihar, Delhi, where a 24-hour kitchen provides food to the destitute and the underprivileged.
 Mehndi has constructed a Gurudwara Dukh Bhanjani Sahib where every morning people from all castes and religions join together and offer service in the name of god.
 Mehndi is the only known Indian artist to be invited by the President of Pakistan as a state guest.
 He gifted his album Bismillah to the President Zardari of Pakistan and the funds generated from its sale were given to the President's charitable fund.

-Mehndi voiced his protest against International Basketball Federation's (FIBA) controversial ruling on the use of turbans while playing.
+Mehndi voiced his protest against the International Basketball Federation's (FIBA) controversial ruling on the use of turbans while playing.
 The singer made a video to raise awareness about the issue and to have the policy changed.